docker/docs/desktop/extensions.md

     - Slack
     - Issues

-If an extension does not provide a way for you to give feedback,
+If an extension does not provide a way for you to give feedback, contact us and we'll pass on the feedback for you.

 ## Uninstall an extension
  You can uninstall an extension at any time.